maddisondesigns/ephemeris/readme.txt

 Multilingual Ready (WPML)

 Using the WordPress Multilingual Plugin (WPML) it's now easy to build multilingual sites.
-With WPML you can translate pages, posts, custom types, taxonomy, menus and even the theme’s texts.
+With WPML you can translate pages, posts, custom types, taxonomy, menus and even the theme's texts.

 WooCommerce Support